-Catholic Medical Center (CMC) and the Diocese of Manchester’s Catholic Schools Office today announced the recipients of this year’s CMC Heart & Hands Scholarships.
+Catholic Medical Center (CMC) and the Diocese of Manchester’s Catholic Schools Office are pleased to announce the 2021 recipients of the CMC Heart & Hands Scholarships.
 They are:

 The Heart & Hands Scholarship application asked students to submit a resume of their service work and describe a community service project or program that they would like to implement.